2nd Infantry Brigade (Estonia): History

 The 2nd Infantry Brigade follows in the tradition of the Sakala Partisan Regiment, which was formed on December 25, 1918.
 The unit was initially named the Sakala Partisan Battalion.
 It was manned by volunteers and based out of Tartu.
 In 1919, it became a regiment.
 The unit received its flag on December 31, 1919.
 The regiment fought numerous battles on the southern front in the Estonian War of Independence, under Petseri, Võru, Tartu and Viljandi.
 After the war, the unit became a reserve infantry regiment.

 On August 1, 2014, the Southern Defence District was reorganized into the 2nd Infantry Brigade.
 On September 9, 2015, lieutenant colonel Eero Rebo replaced lieutenant colonel Enno Mõts as the brigades commander.
 Enno Mõts had been the commander of the unit since 2014.
 On April 19, 2016, the 2nd Infantry Brigade received the flag of the former Sakala Partisan Regiment.
-Current commander of the 2nd Infantry Brigade is Colonel Mati Tikerpuu (since June 2022).
+Current commander of the 2nd Infantry Brigade is Lieutenant colonel Antti Viljaste (since December 2024).